aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/contents-management/how-to-insert-and-work-with-the-table-of-contents-field/_index.md

 - How to insert a brand new TOC.
 - Update new or existing TOCs in the document.
-- Specify switches to control the formatting and overall structure f the TOC.
+- Specify switches to control the formatting and overall structure of the TOC.
 - How to modify the styles and appearance of the table of contents.
 - How to remove an entire TOC field along with all entries from the document.